Composable Continuous-Variable Multi-User QKD with Discrete Modulation: Theory and Implementation: Introduction

 \section{Introduction}

-Quantum Key Distribution (QKD) \cite{Bennett_Brassard_1984, Ekert_1991} is a well-established protocol for information-theoretically secure key establishment by two remote parties.
-Continuous-Variable (CV) QKD protocols \cite{Ralph_1999} offer implementation simplicity, requiring only readily available off-the-shelf technology like lasers and photodiodes used for homodyne or heterodyne detection.
-Hence, CV-QKD emerges as a prospective candidate for widespread deployment of Quantum Key Distribution in urban areas.
-Nevertheless, while QKD allows the establishment of secret keys between two parties, enabling point-to-point connections, modern telecommunication networks interconnect multiple entities.
-Consequently, QKD needs to be extended to the multi-user setting to align with the requirements of modern communication systems.
+Quantum Key Distribution (QKD) \cite{Bennett_Brassard_1984, Ekert_1991} enables two remote parties to establish cryptographic keys with information-theoretic security.
+Among the various approaches, continuous-variable (CV) QKD protocols \cite{Ralph_1999, Usenko_2025} are particularly attractive because they can be implemented using standard telecommunication technology, such as quadrature modulation and coherent detection, at room temperature.
+This makes CV-QKD a promising candidate for widespread deployment in metropolitan networks.
+Nevertheless, while QKD allows the establishment of secure keys between two parties, enabling secure point-to-point connections, modern telecommunication networks interconnect multiple entities.
+Extending QKD to the multi-user regime is therefore essential for its large-scale deployment and integration into real-world network infrastructures.

-Based on the modulation scheme, two distinct families of CV-QKD protocols are known: those employing Gaussian modulation (GM) \cite{Cerf_2001, Grosshans_2002, Grangier_2002, Silberhorn_2002, Navascues_2006, Garcia_2006, Diamanti_2015} and those utilizing discrete modulation (DM).
-The security analysis of Gaussian-modulated protocols benefits from symmetry arguments \cite{ Leverrier_2013, Leverrier_2017}, significantly simplifying the analytical process.
-However, it is essential to note that Gaussian modulation remains an idealization that has never been achieved in implementations.
-In contrast, protocols with discrete modulation \cite{Heid_2006, Zhao_2009, Sych_2010} take finite constellations into account but come with less symmetry, making the security analysis hard and complicated \cite{Ghorai_2019, Lin_2019, Lin_2020, Upadhyaya_2021, Denys_2021, Matsuura_2021, Kanitschar_2021, Lupo_2022, Kanitschar_2023, Baeuml_2023}.

-While several studies have delved into multiparty QKD involving discrete variables \cite{Cabello_2000, Chen_2008, Epping_2017, Grasselli_2018} (see also Ref. \cite{Murta_2020} for a comprehensive review), and recently also Gaussian modulated CV-QKD \cite{Bian_2023, Derkach_2024}, the exploration of multi-user CV-QKD with discrete modulation remains relatively uncharted.